You have a tax incentive.

 Total cost (excl.
 VAT)4.920€

-For a project with €150,000 of eligible technical production budget, the cost equals 3.28% of the total — with full traceability and NISR 4400-certifiable history.
+For a project with €150,000 of eligible technical production budget, the cost equals 3.28% of the total — with full traceability and a Procurement File defensible for the NISR 4400 ROAC report.
 For higher-volume projects, the Tech Fee decreases progressively to 1.50%.

 Prepaid wallet model